JonthMM/Bachelor-thesis/README.md

 ### Results

-The output of the program is an updated Excel Open XML Spreadsheet (XLSX) file.
+The output of the program is an updated Excel Open XML Spreadsheet .xlsx file.
 This file can be downloaded from the, by the command created, Volume in the 'Volumes' section' of Docker Desktop.
+(Even if Windows PowerShell was used for execution.)
+In some cases the file extension .xlsx has to be added in the download window.
+Also, do not get irritated by the 'MODIFIED' time specification which does not update for the Example.xlsx file.
+If the terminal shows the 'Excel file was successfully updated!' log, the file is updated with the new data!

 ![volume_example.png](tutorial_pictures/volume_example.png)